Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Experiments

-We conduct all the experiments on \tatdqa~\cite{zhu2022towards}, which is built with visually-rich table-text documents in the finance domain.
-It contains totally $16,558$ QA pairs and most questions require discrete reasoning to generate the answers while the answers to other questions can be extracted directly from the documents.
+$\bullet$ \textbf{Dataset.} We conduct all experiments on \tatdqa~\citeplanguageresource{zhu2022towards} built with visually-rich table-text documents in finance.
+It contains $16,558$ QA pairs on $2,758$ documents where each document contains at least one table.
+These documents are split into training, development and test sets with a ratio of $8:1:1$, and all the questions of a specific document belong to only one of the splits.
+Over $50\%$ of questions require discrete reasoning to generate answers while the answers to others can be extracted directly from the documents.

-We compare our framework with three baseline models.
-1) \textbf{NumNet+ V2}~\cite{ran2019numnet} is a text QA model with impressive capability of discrete reasoning over textual data.
-It constructs a numerically-aware graph neural network, which takes all numbers in the given question and document as nodes and builds edges via numerical comparison, and then performs discrete reasoning over the graph to infer the final answer.
-2) \textbf{TagOp}~\cite{zhu2021tat} is a table-text QA model which first applies sequence tagging on each token to extract question-relevant ones and then applies a set of pre-defined aggregation operators (e.g. addition, subtraction, counting) over extracted tokens to generate the final answer.
-3) \textbf{MHST}~\cite{zhu2022towards} is a multi-modal QA model which employs LayoutLMv2~\cite{xu2021layoutlmv2} as the encoder to take the question, document text, layout and visual information as input, extracts supporting evidence using sequence tagging, and applies a tree-based decoder~\cite{xie2019goal} to generate an expression tree with the evidence.
+$\bullet$ \textbf{Baselines.} We select two kinds of baselines: fine-tuned models and large language models (LLMs). \textbf{Fine-tuned models} are trained over \tatdqa~dataset, including: 1) NumNet+ V2~\cite{ran2019numnet} is a text QA model with impressive capability of discrete reasoning over textual data.
+It constructs a numerically-aware graph neural network, which takes all numbers in the given question and document as nodes and builds edges via numerical comparison, and then performs discrete reasoning over the graph.
+2) TagOp~\cite{zhu2021tat} is a table-text QA model which first applies sequence tagging on each token to extract question-relevant ones and then applies a set of pre-defined aggregation operators (e.g. addition, counting) over extracted tokens.
+3) MHST~\cite{zhu2022towards} is a multi-modal QA model which employs LayoutLMv2~\cite{xu2021layoutlmv2} as the encoder to take the question and document as input, extracts supporting evidence using sequence tagging, and applies a tree-based decoder~\cite{xie2019goal} to generate an expression tree with the evidence. \textbf{LLMs} are tested directly in a zero-shot manner, including two general LLMs, LaMA 2-Chat (70B) \cite{touvron2023llama2} and ChatGPT~\cite{openai2020gpt3}, and two LLMs specialized in math word problems (MWP), MAmmoTH (70B)~\cite{yue2023mammoth} and WizardMath (70B) \cite{luo2023wizardmath}.

-Following~\cite{zhu2022towards}, Exact Match (EM) and numeracy-focused (macro-averaged) \fone{} are used to measure the performance of all models, taking into account the scale of the answer.
+$\bullet$ \textbf{Evaluation Metrics.} Following~\cite{zhu2022towards}, Exact Match (EM) and numeracy-focused (macro-averaged) \fone{} are used to measure the performance of all models, taking into account the scale of the answer.
+Both metrics are in the range of [0\%, 100\%], where a higher value indicates better performance.